munikeraragon/ticket-system/README.md

 - Produce OpenAPI specs for tooling and validation

-Lastly, I considere storage.
+Lastly, I consider storage.
 Since this is a transactional system with structured data (tickets), I went with PostgreSQL.

 #### Fronent